 Moira Stuart’s career in radio and television spans five decades.
-From February 2019 she will be joining Classic FM to be the station’s morning news presenter from 6am-10am.
+In February 2019, she joined Classic FM to be the station’s morning news presenter from 6am-10am.
 From July she will present her own Saturday afternoon show, Moira Stuart’s Hall of Fame Concert and a further series will commence in Autumn 2019.

 For nine years Moira presented the news on Chris Evans' BBC Radio 2 Breakfast Show.
 She also presented her own show on BBC Radio 2, Music ‘til Midnight, on Sunday nights.